abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 **Task 3:** Draw example naturality squares of the $reverse$ natural transformation.

 To draw a square of the $reverse: List\ a \to List\ a$ natural transformation, we must first:
-1. Pick a function $f$ from number (because we want to use the mapping that is displayed) to something else, say  $+1 : number \to number$.
+1. Pick a function, $f$ say  $+1 : number \to number$.
-2. Lift it to a function $Ff: List number \to List number$ that adds one to every number from the list.
+2. Lift it with the functor e.g $Ff: List number \to List number$ adds one to every number from the list.

 Then we:
 1. Draw the results of the application of the function on the sets that are at the top, at the corresponding boxes at the bottom e.g. $[1, 2]$ becomes $[2, 3]$.